sdcondon/SCClassicalPlanning/docs/user-guide/getting-started.md

 // Our domain refers to a single constant - the table on which our blocks are placed:
 Constant Table = new(nameof(Table));

-// Our domain defines four predicates (essentially, facts about zero or more elements of the domain that can either hold true or not):
+// Our domain defines four predicates (essentially, facts about zero or more elements of the domain that,
-// As mentioned in the user guide for SCFirstOrderLogic, creating helper methods for your predicates is highly recommended.
+// in any given state, are either true or not.
+As mentioned in the user guide for SCFirstOrderLogic, creating
-// Note that we're using OperablePredicate here.
-Its not required, but makes everything nice and succinct because it
+// helper methods for your predicates is highly recommended.
+Note that we're using OperablePredicate here.
+// Its not required, but makes everything nice and succinct because it means we can use & and ! to combine them.
-// means we can use & and ! to combine them.
-See the SCFirstOrderLogic docs for details.
+// See the SCFirstOrderLogic docs for details.
 OperablePredicate On(Term above, Term below) => new Predicate(nameof(On), above, below);
 OperablePredicate Block(Term block) => new Predicate(nameof(Block), block);
 OperablePredicate Clear(Term surface) => new Predicate(nameof(Clear), surface);